kkpatel1/GSoC2017/WebBasedGUIForGNURadio.md

 # GSoC 2017: Web based GUI for GNU Radio applications

-## Who am I?
-I am a final year undergraduate student at Department of Electronics and Communication Engineering, Indian Institute of Technology Roorkee.
-I will be joining ____ for Ph.D. in Electrical and Computer Engineering with majors in Electrical Engineering.
-My area of interests revolve around Communication systems and I have developed web and software development as my hobby.

-Note: ___ is the name of the university which I will be joining but not decided.

 ## Introduction
 Currently GNU Radio works on a local system (many times connected to a hardware).
 The display of GNU Radio is displayed using QT GUI framework.
 In addition to that, various input widgets of QT framework are used to interact with the ongoing simulations.
 The QT framework contrains the input/output operations from the system running the simulation.